 Time management and productivity tips aren’t just useful when you’re at work or running your business.
 In fact, if you look at your day as a whole, it’s made of one task after the next!
 And the number of things we do is pretty insane – if you had to list every single activity you do every single day as a mum, you’ll be exhausted by 10am!
 (Oh wait, we kind of are, aren’t we?!)

 The thing is that when we continuously switch our attention between tasks, we effectively waste time.
 You know how they say that women are so good at multitasking?
 Well, it’s not a good thing.
 Multitasking is only possible when one of the tasks doesn’t require our full focus and attention.
-So we can walk and talk for example, but try to read and type a text at the same time?
+So we can walk and talk for example, but try to read and type a text at the same time.
 Focus on one thing at the time.
 Start it and finish it, if you can.
-I know that you have children and 99.9% of the time this isn’t possible.
+I know that you have children and 99.9% of the time this isn’t possible, but we can always try, right?

-So maybe try asking yourself this: could I be doing this (whatever it is) while the children are in bed/at school/or busy?
+Ask yourself this: could I be doing this (whatever ‘it’ is) while the children are in bed/at school/or busy?
 If it takes you half of the time to do something without them around, wouldn’t it be worth it?
 It may mean trying a few things out and moving some around, but imagine how good it’d feel if you found something that worked for you?

 9. Clear your physical space

-As much as we don’t like the sound of it, feeling overwhelmed has a lot to do with losing control.
+As much as we don’t like the sound of it, feeling overwhelmed has a lot to do with losing control over things we’re trying to control.
 Over your to-do list, your time management efforts, and even your physical space.
 Sometimes when I feel overwhelmed, before I can actually start doing anything, I need to clear the space around me.
 When I feel that the space is clear, my mind feels lighter already – I feel more in control, and I’m able to take the next step.

 Decluttering and re-organising your home is a massive task though – not something that you can do in a few minutes.
 But start thinking about it.
 Ask yourself: